 3. Buying a home brings stability in life – I would argue against that, as buying a home would severely impact my ability to move, possibly impacting my potential to earn more salary.

-Conclusion: Financially, for my situation, renting is by far a better option.
+Conclusion: Financially, in my situation, renting is by far a better option.

 I couldn’t convince myself to start looking for a new home.
 When I showed this calculation to my wife, she brought up a few good points which I was not able to counter-argue.

 1. Didn’t we all dream of owning a dream home during childhood?
 Yes, a beautiful bungalow on the beach with coconut trees.
 A swimming pool in the backyard.
 A garden with flowering plants and a section for fresh produce and herbs.

 2. Owning a home enhances social status.
 It is not true for me and may not be true for you, but my wife feels that way and others may agree.
 To socialize with successful and established people, perhaps we need to have our own home or.
 Otherwise, we may be considered outclassed.

 3. Renters live with restrictions.
 I agree with this 100%.
 We can’t even put a nail in the wall without asking the owner.
 We can’t alter anything, including the landscape on a rented property.
 We don’t own the space, as simple as it sounds!